 Sports, Health and Citizenship - Physical Education, PSHE, including health and relationships and Habits of Happiness

 We want all our pupils to stay healthy, build strong friendships and make a positive contribution to society.
 We encourage every child to participate in sports to help boost self-esteem and confidence.
-Happiness will be a habit at Larkrise through regular opportunities for increased awareness, movement, gratitude and kindness.
+Happiness is a habit at Larkrise, encouraged through regular opportunities for increased awareness, movement, gratitude and kindness.